digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/calendar-dcf.rst

   :start-after: -- CREATE_PERIODIC_SCHEDULE_BEGIN
   :end-before: -- CREATE_PERIODIC_SCHEDULE_END

-We would expect this periodic schedule to correspond to four periods of 3M each:
+Since there is one year between the start and the end date, we would expect this periodic schedule to correspond to four periods of 3M each:

 .. literalinclude:: ../../../src/test/daml/Daml/Finance/Util/Test/Date/Calendar.daml
   :language: daml